Zinedinarnaut/Sol/README.md

 - Temporal provides no benefit in this capped scene while adding roughly 316 MiB of Metal memory and substantial GPU cost.
 - Frame Generation produces additional frames, but throttles the real renderer from 30 to 21.6 FPS.
-Output reaches 43.2 FPS—not the intended 60—and latency will feel worse.
+Output reaches 43.2 FPS not the intended 60 and latency will feel worse.
-- A GPU-bound, unlocked in-game scene is still needed to measure genuine performance uplift.
+- A GPU bound, unlocked in game scene is still needed to measure genuine performance uplift.
 This test primarily measures DLSM pipeline overhead.

 ## Requirements